 Image used alone as a linked logo

 The following image is the only content of a link that leads to the W3C homepage.
-It has the text alternative “W3C home” to indicate where the link will take the user (see “Logo image within link text” example if there is other text in the link to identify the destination):
+It has the text alternative “W3C home” to indicate where the link will take the user.
+The next example, “Logo image within link text” example, discusses what to do when there is other text in the link to identify the destination:

 Note 1: In this situation the logo is also an image of the text “W3C” but in this case its primary function is to link to the home page, so the word “home” was added to the text alternative.

-Note 2: Images used as logos are exempt from some of the accessibility guidance that applies to other images of text, for instance there are no minimum color contrast and text size requirements.
+Note 2: Images used as logos are exempt from some of the accessibility requirements that apply to other images of text, for instance there are no minimum color contrast and text size requirements.

 Logo image within link text

-alt=""), to avoid redundancy or repetition.
-In effect the image is a decorative adjunct to the link text:
+alt=""), to avoid redundancy and repetition.
+In effect the image is a decorative adjunct or visual cue to the link text: